The Backstory of How iD Tech Partnered with Code.org to Offer 100 Girls Scholarships to Camp

 That is beyond cool.

-From there, the internal question inevitably became, “why only 100 scholarships given; why not more?”
+From there, the internal question inevitably became, “Why only 100 scholarships given; why not more?”
 And it stung just as bad.
-I don’t like to speak for others, but I can guarantee all of us here wish it was feasible to send every kid to camp for free, boy or girl.
+I don’t like to speak for others, but I can guarantee all of us here at iD Tech wish it was feasible to send every kid to camp for free, boy or girl.
 (I’d like to note that we sent 100 girls to camp through this specific opportunity, but also hundreds of boys and girls on other scholarships and tuition assistance.)

 That said, I understand why the question is asked.
 I mean, I feel the same way when I see that company XYZ is paying off grad school loans for a handful of select students.
 Why can’t they do it for tens of thousands more of us?
 I then think about what kind of commitment company XYZ would be required to endure, and realize it’s just not possible for one organization to bear.